Pay Transparency Laws in 2026: What HR Managers Need to Know

 California

 California has implemented a pay transparency law that requires employers to disclose salary ranges and annual salary ranges in job postings.
-This requirement applies to employers with 15 or more employees, ensuring that job seekers have clear information about potential earnings.
+This requirement applies to employers with 15 or more employees, guaranteeing that job seekers have clear information about potential earnings.
 Employers who fail to comply with the salary disclosure mandate may face penalties.

 Mandating salary range disclosures, California promotes fair pay practices, helping job seekers make informed decisions and fostering salary transparency.